DevilTeam0/hack-instagram/README.md

 ### Warning

 ***This tool is only for educational purpose.
-If you use this tool for other purposes except education we will not be responsible in such cases.***
+If you use this tool for other purposes except education we will not be responsible in such cases...***